Monomial tropical cones for multicriteria optimization: Introduction

 In practical applications of optimization it may occur that there are competing choices for objective functions.
 Classical examples include multiple knapsack problems, where one knapsack is to be filled with various items, but the value of each item may depend on individual preferences of various people to decide what to take into the knapsack.
 While, in general, it is beyond mathematics to resolve the conflicts of interest arising, it is a relevant task for optimization to exhibit the trade-offs and especially to find those feasible solutions which are locally optimal.
 In multicriteria optimization these local optima are known as \emph{Pareto optima}.
 Their images in the outcome space are the \emph{nondominated points}.
 The main purpose of this paper is to interpret a known technique for computing all nondominated points for a given discrete multicriteria optimization problem in the context of tropical geometry.
 Our key observation is that the nondominated points arise as the extremal generators of a special kind of tropical cone.

 Tropical geometry is a mathematical field which connects computations in the $(\min,+)$-semiring with other disciplines, including algebraic geometry, commutative algebra, graph theory, statistics, polyhedral geometry, and optimization; cf.~\cite{Tropical+Book} for a general introduction to the subject.
 The branch which is most relevant for our purposes is known as tropical linear algebra; cf.~\cite{Butkovic10}.
 Today this is often also called \emph{tropical convexity} to stress the key geometric features of that theory which, as in our case, often lead to natural algorithms.
 It is a fundamental fact that the tropical cones, which are precisely the $(\min,+)$-semimodules, arise as projections of ordinary convex cones defined over the ordered field of formal Puiseux series with real coefficients \cite{DevelinYu:2007}.
 That projection is induced by the valuation map which sends a Puiseux series to its lowest exponent.
 Since the real Puiseux series form a real closed field it follows that polyhedral cones, convex polyhedra and polytopes, linear programming etc.\ work precisely as over the real numbers.
 In this way, tropical cones and polyhedra inherit many properties and algorithms from their classical counterparts.
-This perspective allows to model determining the set of nondominated points of a discrete multicriteria optimization problem as a (dual) tropical convex hull computation.
-The benefit is substantial: We directly obtain an algorithm, which is easy to implement, and which is asymptotically worst case optimal.
-Interestingly, the tropical cones arising in this setting of multicriteria optimization are quite special.
-In fact, they can be viewed as generalizations of the monomial ideals arising in commutative algebra; e.g., see \cite{MillerSturmfels:2005} or~\cite{HerzogHibi:2011}.
+The benefit is substantial: This approach shows how the algorithms for determining the set of nondominated points of a discrete multicriteria optimization problem obtained in~\cite{PrzybylskiGandibleuxEhrgott:2010, KLV2015, DaechertEtAl} can be considered as (dual) tropical convex hull computations.
+Interestingly, the tropical cones arising in this setting are quite special.
+In fact, they can be viewed as generalizations of the monomial ideals arising in commutative algebra; e.g., see \cite{MillerSturmfels:2005,HerzogHibi:2011} and Section~\ref{sec:concluding} below.
 Hence we suggest \emph{monomial tropical cone} as a name.

 Before we will get to describe our contribution in greater detail we will now formally define our objects of study.
 A \emph{multicriteria optimization problem} is of the form